Rhubarb pie with a crumble topping makes for a delicious country dessert. Use fresh or frozen rhubarb–either will work!

 *Substitute frozen rhubarb, thawed, well drained.

-Combine 1 cup flour and salt in bowl; cut in 1/3 cup cold butter with pastry blender or fork until mixture resembles coarse crumbs.
+Combine 1 cup flour and 1/4 teaspoon salt in bowl; cut in 1/3 cup butter with pastry blender or fork until mixture resembles coarse crumbs.
 Stir in enough water with fork just until flour is moistened.

 Shape dough into ball; flatten slightly.
 Roll out on lightly floured surface into 12-inch circle.
 Fold into quarters.
 Place dough into 9-inch pie pan; unfold, pressing firmly against bottom and sides.
 Trim crust to 1/2 inch from edge of pan.
 Crimp or flute edge.
 Set aside.

-Combine all filling ingredients except rhubarb and pecans in bowl.
+Combine all filling ingredients except rhubarb in bowl.
 Add rhubarb; toss until well coated.
-Spoon into prepared crust; sprinkle with pecans, if desired.
+Spoon into prepared crust.
 Set aside.

-Combine 1 cup flour and 2/3 cup sugar in bowl; cut in 1/2 cup cold butter until mixture resembles coarse crumbs.
+Combine 1/2 cup flour and 1/3 cup sugar in bowl; cut in 1/4 cup butter until mixture resembles coarse crumbs.
 Sprinkle mixture over rhubarb.
 Cover edge of crust with 2-inch strip aluminum foil.
 Bake 50-60 minutes or until topping is golden brown and filling bubbles around edges.
 Remove aluminum foil during last 10 minutes, if desired.

 Rinse fresh rhubarb stalks to remove dirt.
 Trim off ends and remove any stringy pieces before slicing.